 Jax Jacki Brown grew up in a regional area and understands the importance of community.
-Ahead of the Write-ability Goes Regional and Online Own Voices: Why Writing Matters forum in Bendigo, Jax talks about stereotypes, community and the importance of representing those with disability as nuanced, whole people.
+Ahead of the Writeability Goes Regional and Online Own Voices: Why Writing Matters forum in Bendigo, Jax spoke about stereotypes, community and the importance of representing those with disability as nuanced, whole people.

 You spoke at the first Own Voices: Why Writing Matters forum in Ballarat and ran a writing workshop with forum participants.
 What was your experience of the event?

 It was great!
 I really enjoyed the day!
 Coming from a regional area myself, before I moved to Melbourne four years ago, I always love to get back out into the country and to hear from and connect with other people with disabilities.

 I also loved that the forum was based on the social model of disability – the idea that much of the disadvantage we face as people with disabilities is due to society being inaccessible – I think this is such an important idea because it situates the ‘problem’ not in our bodies and minds but with society, and asks us to be part of changing things.